zmeulDev/valero/README.md

 - Buttons have hover effects and smooth transitions.
 - Form elements are styled for clarity and ease of use.
 - Tables in the admin panel have subtle row hover effects, making it easier to manage content.
+- Dark mode support for a more comfortable reading experience in low-light conditions.

 ---

 ## Future Enhancements

 - **User Authentication and Roles**: Further define roles (admin, editor, user) and manage access permissions.
-- **SEO Enhancements**: Implement meta tags and social media previews for articles.
+- **SEO Enhancements**: Improve the existing SEO functionality by adding more meta tags and optimizing social media previews.
 - **Article Search**: Add a search functionality to find articles based on title or content.
 - **Dashboard Statistics**: Implement more detailed statistics on articles and categories in the admin dashboard.